-The leading American review site Gear Patrol recently described Jöttnar as “a small British company making some of the finest technical outerwear on the planet”.
-In advance of the new collection’s release at the end of October, Jöttnar’s co-founder and product lead Steve Howarth discusses the design philosophy behind the performance outdoor clothing the brand has developed over the past four years, and his successful collaboration with Jöttnar's manufacturing partner, KTC
+An American publication recently described Jöttnar as “a small British company making some of the finest technical outerwear on the planet”.
+Here Jöttnar’s co-founder and product lead, Steve Howarth, discusses the design philosophy behind the brand, and its successful collaboration with manufacturing partner, KTC.

 What’s the first thing you need to do when you develop a piece of clothing designed to work in the worst weather in the world?